Loading [MathJax]/jax/input/TeX/config.js

-This is an optional module that enables a GPU solver specialized for simulating very large systems of granular materials with the penalty-based Discrete Element Method (aka SMC).
+Chrono::Gpu is an optional module that enables a GPU solver specialized for simulating large systems of granular materials with a penalty-based Discrete Element Method.

 Features